-Junior forward Mike Collins had a goal and an assist for the Warriors
+Junior forward Mike Collins and junior defenseman Jordan Heywood each post goal and assist for Warriors

 NORTH ANDOVER, MA - Junior forward Mike Collins (Boston, Mass.) recorded his fourth straight multi-point game as the Warriors downed the #15 Northeastern Huskies in front of a sold out Lawler Arena on Homecoming.
 Collins recorded the game-tying goal in the second period and assisted on Jordan Heywood's (Regina, SK) game winning tally in the third.

 Merrimack (4-3-1, 3-1-1 HEA) will return home next Friday, November 9 as they will play host to Boston University for a 7:300 p.m. start.
 The game will be aired live locally on WBIN.

 Eight different Warriors recorded at least one point during the victory including three freshman skaters.

 Vinny Saponari opened the scoring for the Huskies just under eight minutes into play as he beat Rasmus Tirronen (Espoo, Finland) with a shot between his legs.
 Less than seven minutes the Huskies stretched the lead to two on the power play as Mike McMurty found the back of the net.

 Merrimack came out early in the second period and got on the board as Shawn Bates (Saskatechewan, AB) had his original shot blocked but it found its way back on his stick and he beat Chris Rawlings, making the score 2-1.